-Lindsay Zier-Vogel is a writer, bookmaker and arts educator based in Toronto.
+Lindsay Zier-Vogel is a writer, arts educator, grant writer, and love letterer, based in Toronto.
 She studied contemporary dance at The School of Toronto Dance Theatre, received her B.A. as an English Specialist at the University of Toronto and an M.A. in Creative Writing at the University of Toronto under the advisorship of award winning novelist, Anne Michaels.
-She also graduated from the Humber School of Writing.
-She is currently working on a novel written in letters to Amelia Earhart, a picture book based on The Love Lettering Project, and Happy Here: The DIY guide to loving where you live, a placemaking non-fiction book.
+Kids Can Press is publishing Lindsay’s two picture books based on The Love Lettering Project.
+She is currently finishing an epistolary novel about Amelia Earhart, titled “Letters to Amelia” and is working on Happy Here: The DIY guide to loving where you live, a placemaking non-fiction book.
+She is represented by Kelvin Kong at K2 Literary Agency.

 In 2009, she travelled to Vitteaux, France for a month-long writing residency at La Roche D’Hys and in 2010, she was awarded a month-long writing residency at The Art Farm in Nebraska, U.S.A.
 In 2012, she was one of four artists-in-residence at the Anne Portnuff Theatre in Yorkton, Saskatchewan.
 In 2013, she received funding from Access Copyright to spend time in Newfoundland, researching the sites of Amelia Earhart’s two trans-Atlantic flights.

 Lindsay also works as an arts educator, encouraging students in the community and in the school system to create without judgment, promoting the accessibility of language-based art.
 (More here!)